-Homily (Reflection) for Friday of the Twenty-Ninth Week in Ordinary Time (II) (26th October, 2018) on the Gospel
+Homily (Reflection) for Friday of the Twenty-Ninth Week in Ordinary Time (I) (25th October, 2019) on the Gospel

 Topic: Settle out of court.

 Today’s gospel is made up of two sections: Jesus’ teaching on interpreting the time (Lk 12:54-56), and His teaching on settling with opponents (Lk 12:57-59).
-However, we shall focus on the second part in this homily.
+However, we shall focus on the second part.

 ...when you go with your accuser before a magistrate, on the way make an effort to settle the case, or you may be dragged before the judge, and the judge hand you over to the officer, and the officer throw you in prison.